tucats/ego/docs/LANGUAGE.md

 You can optionally specify the name of a variable that will be created within the catch block that contains the actual error encountered.
 Do this by adding the name in parenthesis before the catch block.
-This can be used in the `catch` block if it needs handle more than one possible error.
-For
-example:

     x := 0
     try {